Bringing Vintage Aircraft to Life since 2010

 Sorry, no view photo available

-The Tiger Moth Mk II, designation D.H.82A, followed and was powered by the 130-hp Gipsy Major engine and had its fabric covering replaced by plywood in the rear fuselage and the rear cockpit could be covered by a hood to enable instrument flying instruction and fifty of these were ordered.
+The D.H.82A, also known as the Tiger Moth Mk II, was next and had its fabric covering replaced by plywood in the rear fuselage and the rear cockpit could be covered by a hood to enable instrument flying instruction.
+Powered by the 130-hp de Havilland Gipsy Major I engine it had a top speed of 104 mph, 300 mile range with a service ceiling of 14,000 ft and had no armament.

-A winter version, known as the D.H.82C, featuring cockpit heating and canopies was built by de Havilland Aircraft of Canada Ltd with power supplied by the 145-hp Gipsy Major engine but when this engine was in short supply the Menasco Pirate engine was installed.
+A winter version known as the D.H.82C, featuring cockpit heating and canopies was built by de Havilland Aircraft of Canada Ltd. Fitted with a 145-hp de Havilland Gipsy Major IC engine, but when this engine was in short supply the Menasco Pirate engine was installed, it had a top speed of 107 mph, a range of 275 miles and a 14,600 ft service ceiling and had no armament.
 These aircraft would serve with the Royal Canadian Air Force with 200 being ordered by the United States under the designation PT-24, although under the Lend-Lease agreement they would be supplied to the RCAF.

 After the outbreak of the Second World War (1939 - 1945) the Royal Air Force impressed civil Moths and on the 17th September 1939 'A' Flight of the British Expeditionary Force Communication Squadron was sent to France where they proved invaluable, before returning to Britain during Operation Dynamo (26th May 1940 - 4th June 1940).
 Five Coastal Command squadrons equipped with de Havilland Tiger Moths were also formed during December 1939 despite being unable to perform an attack on a U-boat.
 With Britain threatened with invasion over 1,500 rack sets designed to hold eight 20lb bombs were distributed for installation on the aircraft in the event of a German invasion.
 Small numbers of the type, based in the far east, had modifications made to be able to carry one casualty.